TAG Youth Club meets weekly at Ham Youth Centre and aims to empower and optimise the potential of young people aged 15 to 25 who have a disability.

 Come along and have some fun!

-Our Short Breaks give young people the chance to have a change from their normal routines and enjoy doing fun things.
-They include day trips and residential trips, enabling them to have time away from home.
-TAG Short Breaks can help build confidence and independence.
+Our weekend residentials, holidays and day trips give young people the chance to have a change from their normal routines and enjoy doing fun things.
+They enable children and young people to have time away from home.

-Our Short Breaks are available for children and young people who regularly attend our Youth Clubs.
+Our weekend residentials, holidays and day trips are available for children and young people who regularly attend our Youth Clubs.

 As part of our continuing growth, TAG aims to engage with more children and young people and make its resources available to a wider audience.
 To make this a reality we have developed our Outreach service.